 If you're looking to shield your Windows PC, Mac or Android device from malware, we're here to help you pick the right protection.

-There's no longer any question about whether you should use antivirus software.
-It doesn't matter if you're running Windows, Android or macOS — there's malware out targeting your machine.
-(There's even malware for iOS now, but no real iOS antivirus software as of yet.)
+There's no longer any question that you should use antivirus software.
+Whether you're running Windows, Android or macOS, there's malware out targeting your machine.
+(There's even a little malware for iOS now, but no real iOS antivirus software because Apple doesn't permit it.)

 The answers to all of those questions are complicated, but here are some basic tips to look for while shopping around.
-And don't forget to check out our top picks for both free and paid antivirus software and apps.
+And don't forget to check out our picks for the best antivirus software.

 Pick software with a high malware-detection rate.

-You'll want to make sure the antivirus software stops more than 95 percent of malware, whether it's commonplace malware or brand-new zero-day malware.
+You'll want to make sure the antivirus software stops, at the very minimum, more than 95 percent of malware, whether it's commonplace malware or brand-new zero-day malware.
 But make sure that detection rate isn't accompanied by a high rate of false positives, which are benign files mistakenly flagged as malware.

-Just keep in mind that you'll be paying for a yearly subscription to a software license, so factor in paying the same price again next year.
+Just keep in mind that you'll be paying for a yearly subscription to a software license, so factor in paying the same price, or a bit more if you got an introductory discount, again next year.

 Look for a light system load.

-You'll want to read Tom's Guide reviews of antivirus software to see how much each product slows down a machine, both in the background and during active scans.
+You'll want to read Tom's Guide reviews of antivirus software to see how much each product slows down a machine, both in the background after it's installed and during active malware scans.
 This is especially important for older, slower PCs that need antivirus software the most.

 See how easy the software is to use.